projectchrono/gym-chrono/README.md

 ![](http://projectchrono.org/assets/manual/Tutorial_tensorflow_ant.jpg)

 A 6-DOF robotic arm, the goal is minimizing the distance between the center of the gripper and the center of the red target box.
-CAD files and part of the techical were retrieved from  [here](https://www.comau.com/IT/le-nostre-competenze/robotics/robot-team/racer-3-063) .
+CAD files and part of the techical data were retrieved from  [here](https://www.comau.com/IT/le-nostre-competenze/robotics/robot-team/racer-3-063) .
 6 actions (motor torques) and 18 observations (joints rotation, joints speed, end-effector position, target position).

 # Installation